jfavrod/6502-crash-course/notes.md

 clc - clear the carry flag
 adc - add with carry; adds the accumulator to a given memory location sta - store value in the accumulator register in a given memory location

+cmp - compare what's in the A register to the given memory location.
+      If A >= the memory location, set the carry flag to true, otherwise clear the carry flag.

+bcc - branch if carry clear; goto given label if carry flag is false.